We want your children to have a pleasant check-up at the dentist too!

 What Can Your Child Expect When Visiting Our Dental Office in Roanoke?

 Parents and children are quickly put at ease with our friendly and knowledgeable staff.
 We know that it can be difficult to keep children entertained while waiting, so we work hard to ensure our appointments are running on schedule.
 This helps to keep everyone happy.
 We encourage older children to ask questions and be honest about any issues they may have.
-Visits include an examination by Dr. Roach or Dr. Lubeck, x-rays for older children to determine if there are any underlying issues, and a chat about keeping their teeth healthy.
+Visits include an examination by Dr. Lubeck or Dr. Laing, x-rays for older children to determine if there are any underlying issues, and a chat about keeping their teeth healthy.

 Contact Us to Book an Appointment